 The whole town looks like a living Christmas card in the winter months so it’s no surprise that Christmas reigns supreme within these city walls.
 Find out how Christmas began at the delightfully-ornate Käthe Wohlfahrt Christmas Museum.

-And if you’ve always wanted to visit a real German Christmas Market, Rothenburg serves up one of Germany’s oldest and best each winter.
+And if you’ve always wanted to visit a real German Christmas Market, the Rothenburg Christmas Market is one of Germany’s oldest and best each winter.
 Shop elaborately decorated gift stalls set against a medieval backdrop while sipping mulled wine.
 Simply magical!

 Town Hall Tower Climb